RadarTech/lnrpc/README.md

 npm i lnrpc -S
 ```

-For best results, be sure to [install lnd](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) before using this project and ensure you have an lnd instance running with `--no-macaroons`.
+For best results, be sure to [install lnd](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) before using this project and ensure you have an lnd instance running with `--no-macaroons`, unless you provide macaroon authentication to your lnrpc instance.

 ### Usage